Table of Contents

 A recent study reveals that loneliness, which was previously linked to a compromised immune system and premature death, can increase the risk of a stroke or coronary artery disease by a staggering 30%.
 While factors causing health ailments seem to keep adding on, it is the duty of every heart patient to take extra care of themselves.
 When an experienced cardiologist or cardiac surgeon diagnoses a patient with a cardiac problem, the patient should be equipped to understand his disease and what he can do to treat it.
 One of the most common procedures advised for cardiac problems includes Angioplasty.

 Coronary Angioplasty Procedure is done when the patient is diagnosed with a heart blockage.
 Most common symptoms of heart blockage include shortness of breath and chest pain.
 It is important for a patient to understand how the procedure works and should feel free to ask the surgeon any questions he/she may have.

-According to Dr. Praveen Chandra – a renowned cardiologist from Medanta Hospital Gurgaon, here are some important questions one should ask their cardiologist before angioplasty:
+According to Dr. Praveen Chandra – one of the best cardiologists in India from Medanta Hospital Gurgaon, here are some important questions one should ask their cardiologist before angioplasty:

 Why are you recommending angioplasty for me?

 For the doctor, every patient brings a unique case and is treated differently from the other.
 In some cases, a doctor rules out angioplasty and recommends an open heart surgery while the opposite may happen other cases.
 A patient needs to ask his/her doctor the reason behind his decision to opt for one treatment over the other.
 A patient should keep in mind the following factors that contribute to the doctor’s final decision on the treatment-

 - How bad is the heart problem, emergency nature of the condition?

 - Are other diseases like diabetes making the case worse?

 The patient needs to make sure that his doctor knows the complete medical history.

 Could Bypass Surgery (CABG) be a better option?